 The success or failure of a Phishing attack invariably depends on the employee.
-So, educating the employees is very important.
-Make them aware about the different kinds of phishing attack.
+So, educating employees is very important.
+Make them aware of the different kinds of phishing attacks.
 They will stay prepared and vigilant once they understand how phishing attacks take place and understand how disrupting it can be for the entire organization.
-Also, it is a great idea to reward employees who vigilantly identified and saved the organization from a Phishing Attack.
+Also, it is a great idea to reward employees who vigilantly identify and save the organization from a Phishing Attack.
 This helps them and the others in remaining motivated.
-Eventually, employees will by default, become a strong defense mechanism against Phishing Attack.
+Eventually, employees will by default, become a strong defense mechanism against Phishing attacks.

 #2 Regular monitoring of activities